-- Review the current pricing system to strengthen the reward of innovation, maintain an incentive for companies to develop new drugs, and to bring them rapidly to meet patients' needs in Japan, - Expand the Price Maintenance Premium (PMP) system to cover all innovative products, incl. incremental innovations during their patent exclusivity period to implement the above at the next drug pricing system reform in April 2020, - Abolish corporate indicators as basis for PMP eligibility; corporate indicators measure the ranking of companies, but are currently unpredictable and do not reflect the degree of innovativeness of individual products, - Limit the scope of annual price revisions from 2021 onwards,
+- continuously review the current pricing system to strengthen the reward for innovation, maintain an incentive for companies to develop new drugs, and to bring them rapidly to meet patients' needs in Japan, - limit the scope of off-cycle price revisions which will be introduced from 2021 onwards.
+Since drug expenditure has been well controlled by the current pricing system, the scope of off-cycle price revisions must be limited to exceptional cases, such as e.g. the marketed price is significantly lower than the listed price.
+Innovative patented products should not be subject to off-cycle price cuts, - expand the Price Maintenance Premium (PMP) system to cover all innovative products, incl. incremental innovations during their patent exclusivity period with the next drug pricing system reform in April 2022, - further revisit corporate indicators as basis for PMP eligibility; corporate indicators measure the ranking of companies, but are currently unpredictable and do not reflect the degree of innovativeness of individual products, including the tangible benefits provided to the patients, - expand the reward for innovation for launching an innovative additional indication after initial NHI listing and recognizing real clinical and patient benefit so that it includes real world evidences as well as scientifically validated patient reported outcomes, - in the middle term, improve the PMP system such as to reflect broader range of values each product provides beyond its price to decide on PMP eligibility, e. g., patient's and healthcare provider's benefit, social contributions in addition to clinical improvements, and - expand the scope of pricing policy reforms beyond drug costs, as drug costs are only one part of the overall healthcare costs.

-- Reflect broader range of values each product provides beyond its price to decide on PMP eligibility, e. g., patient's and healthcare provider's benefit, social contributions in addition to clinical improvements, and - Expand the scope of pricing policy reforms beyond drug costs, as drug costs are only one part of the overall healthcare costs.
+the administrative labour and costs involved in drug price surveys and drug price revisions, which are required to implement annual revisions are a considerable cost driver especially in the midst of the public health emergency and in consequence hinder a sustainable reduction in medical costs.
+Therefore, in order to improve the return on investment and policy implications of the off-cycle price revision, it is necessary to limit the revision's scope,

-- Last year's reform of the pharmaceutical pricing system could result in a delayed access to the latest treatments for Japanese patients.
+- the reforms to the pharmaceutical pricing system introduced since 2018 could result in a delayed access to the latest treatments for Japanese patients.
 Unless innovation is properly evaluated, it becomes increasingly challenging for the industry to continuously create innovative drugs to fulfil unmet medical needs.
-This will not be beneficial for the patients nor for the society, - Under the new system introduced in April 2018, PMP eligibility is largely dependent on the timing of launch, how the drug was evaluated in the initial pricing, and the past record of R&D performance/output; however, in many cases those criteria do not sufficiently address the degree of innovation of the individual product, - The company indicator for the PMP system that has been created to rank companies based on their contribution to new drug development is a limited and inexact measure of a company's commitment to bringing innovation through individual products to Japan.
-Although the introduction of PMP has initially reduced the drug lag, recent reforms have led to inaccurate evaluation and appreciation of innovation. - Drug costs are only one part of the overall healthcare costs: a holistic view is needed and a fundamental reform should not be limited to managing drug prices only.
+This will not be beneficial for the patients nor for the society, - in April 2020, minor changes were made to product requirements and company indicators for PMP; as for the product requirements change, the BRT welcomes that products will be eligible for PMP if their additional indications are recognized to be innovative or useful, - company indicators are evaluation criteria based on past company records and are not directly related to the innovative value of individual products and such products or companies' future contribution to the healthcare system and patients' benefits.
+It is necessary to verify the effects of this system and to continually review the system, - expanding the reward for innovative additional indications leads to further access to innovative treatments and additional benefits for patients, - drug costs are only one part of the overall healthcare costs: a holistic view is needed, and a fundamental reform should not be limited to managing drug prices only.
 Thus, to ensure long term healthcare system sustainability while securing reward for innovation, future reforms should include a review of all healthcare costs and revenue sources, including medical fees, medical procedures, hospital stays, patient co-payments etc.